Managing Life Stressors Helps to Reduce Infant Mortality

-The Colorado IM CoIIN team is focused on reducing African American infant mortality.
+The Colorado IM CoIIN team focused on reducing African American infant mortality.
 African Americans in Denver and Aurora have a significantly higher rate of pre-term births and thus, a higher rate of infant mortality .
 In 2014, pre-term births in Denver’s African American population were 12.8 percent compared to 7.5 percent for Caucasians and 8.8 percent for Hispanics.

 Stress is a key factor in this problem.
 Denver African American women reported high stress in the year before pregnancy twice as often as white women.
 Many experts attribute such stress to prolonged exposure to racism.
-One intervention that the Denver team has worked on as part of the IM CoIIN, is group prenatal care.
+One intervention that the Denver team worked on as part of the IM CoIIN, was group prenatal care.

-“Getting at addressing systemic racism—manifesting as reduced access to resources in education, employment, healthcare and housing—is a tall order,” says Denver Public Health Maternal Child Health Program Manager Kellie Teter, MPA.
+“Getting at addressing systemic racism—manifesting as reduced access to resources in education, employment, healthcare and housing—is a tall order,” said Denver Public Health Maternal Child Health Program Manager Kellie Teter, MPA.
 “But, if we can reduce social isolation and build community cohesion through something like groups going through prenatal care and education together, we know preterm births will go down.”

-The team is working with Montbello Family Health Center in Denver to hire a permanent staff member to coordinate the groups and conduct outreach to African American women and families.
+The team worked with Montbello Family Health Center in Denver to hire a permanent staff member to coordinate the groups and conduct outreach to African American women and families.
 The group care uses the March of Dimes “Becoming a Mom” curriculum and then adds stress reduction techniques to the sessions.

-“We have to approach this from both the medical and the social components, and making this medical intervention accessible to women at risk of pre-term birth is our number one goal at the moment,” says Teter.
+“We have to approach this from both the medical and the social components, and making this medical intervention accessible to women at risk of pre-term birth is our number one goal at the moment,” said Teter.
 “It is simply not equitable to say the medicine is available if you can get to where we offer it, especially if that place is an hour away by bus.”

-The Denver team received funding from Denver Health, March of Dimes and a community foundation to pursue its work.
+The Denver team received funding from Denver Health, March of Dimes, and a community foundation to pursue its work.
 Teter offers this advice when seeking funding: